 The Ursula Zindel-Hilti Foundation finances the ABCD family strengthening programme for sustainable development in the Bushulo region.

-In Bushulo, a subcity of Hawassa, the inhabitants live from fishing, agriculture and stock farming.
-About 70% of the households live on less than 2 USD per day.
-Children suffer the most from this bitter poverty.
-Under these living conditions, they are very susceptible to various diseases.
-Lack of education and unemployment draw them into the poverty trap.
+In Bushulo, a suburb of Hawassa, most people live from fishing, farming and livestock breeding.
+Around 70% of the households live on less than 2 USD per day.
+Children suffer the most from this extreme poverty.
+They often fall ill and drop out of school after just a few years to work.
+This means they have little chance of breaking out of the cycle of poverty.